Lulu Hypermarket Launches 'Super Days' Promotion

-(MENAFN- Gulf Times) LuLu Hypermarket has launched its 'Super Days' promotion, providing substantial discounts on a wide range of products, including electronics, mobile phones, wearables, beauty fashion, and various items from grocery and fresh food categories.
-This promotion aligns with the global 'Black Friday' shopping season.
+Doha, Qatar: Lulu Hypermarket has launched its highly anticipated 'Super Days' promotion, providing substantial discounts on a wide range of products including electronics, mobile phones, wearables, beauty fashion, and various items from grocery and fresh food categories.
+This promotion aligns with the global shopping season.

-The promotion highlights a diverse selection of international brands in menswear, ladies wear, churidars, saris, children's wear, footwear, and ladies' bags, along with selected sunglasses.
+Running until December 3, 2023, customers can avail of these attractive offers both in-store at Lulu Hypermarket locations nationwide and through the online shopping portal at .

-LuLu Hypermarket encourages customers to take advantage of these exclusive offers and enjoy a rewarding shopping experience during the 'Super Days' promotion.
+The promotion highlights a diverse selection of international brands in menswear, ladieswear, churidars, saris, children's wear, footwear, and ladies' bags, along with selected sunglasses, as confirmed by the company in a recent statement.

 Legal Disclaimer: